CartoDB/carto-workshop/03-cartography/resources/cartocss.md

 ![variables](exercises/img/variables.png)
 <br>

-*Note*: using CartoCSS variables inside Turbo CARTO ramp funcions is not supported at the moment.
+*Note*: using CartoCSS variables inside TurboCARTO ramp funcions is not supported at the moment.

 ## CartoCSS Comments